BasharatAli1/ecommerce-angular-nodejs/README.md

 ### Running the Project
 These steps will help you run the project on your local machine.
 #### Front-end
-Open `cmd` or any terminal you like from the project directory and enter the following commands:

- 1. Open `cmd` for any other teminal you like and switch to the repository.
+ 1. Open `cmd` or any other teminal you like and switch to the repository.
 ```
 $ cd front-end
 ```